Skip to Main Content

 You find books in catalogs or databases.
 You can begin with the Wright State catalog.
 If you're having trouble finding books on your topic in the Wright State University catalog, try using the OhioLINK catalog.
 If you're searching in the OhioLINK catalog, remember to look under Library Holdings to see if Wright State owns the book before you request it.

 You can also find books in a database called WorldCat.
 WorldCat has all the stuff--books, journals, archives, sound recordings and more!--from most university libraries in the US and others around the world.
-If you're looking for a book, be sure to put a check here:
+WorldCat separates various formats under different tabs (books, internet, archival, articles, serials, scores, etc).

-When you get your list of results, check to see if the book is in the Wright State library (the green symbol will be there); if you want to see if it's in OhioLINK or if you can request it via Interlibrary Loan, click the "Find It" link.
+When you get your list of results, check to see if the book is in the Wright State library (the green symbol will be there); if you want to see if it's in OhioLINK, click the FindIt link.
+This shows the WorldCat view for an individual book record.

 Local resources